Rockies vs. Mets Player Props Betting Odds

-The New York Mets visit the Colorado Rockies at Coors Field on Friday at 8:40 PM ET.
-Those looking to place a player prop wager can find odds on Pete Alonso, Elias Diaz and others in this matchup.
+Player props are listed for Pete Alonso and Charlie Blackmon, among others, when the New York Mets visit the Colorado Rockies at Coors Field on Saturday at 9:10 PM ET.

 Bet on this matchup or its props with DraftKings!